~12 min read

 See how filters propagate through the star schema in real time

-When a user picks "Bikes" in a slicer, the filter hits the Products dimension first, then flows down the relationship to the Sales fact table.
+When someone picks "Minerals" in a slicer, the filter hits Cargo first, then flows down the relationship to Trades.
 Only matching rows survive.
 Every measure evaluates against that filtered subset.
-Try it yourself:
+Try it yourself; click around and watch the numbers change:

 Rows in Context